theopinard/pydata25-conference/docs/index.md

 ---

-Join us in making PyCon DE & PyData 2025 an unforgettable experience for the Python community!
+Join us in making Pydata Berlin 2025 an unforgettable experience for the Python community!

 ---
 ## A Big Thank You